 UC Riverside Nematode Collection (UCRNC)

 The UCRNC is currently creating and updating an online database of its entire collection.
 The goal is to digitize all the slides with their accompanying data, along with high-quality images and videos, for scientists to use and reference all around the world.
+Scientists are welcome to search the database for nematodes of interest.
 The Collection also includes about 1500 SEM (scanning electron micrograph) images.
 Those images have been included in the online database.
 The database can be accessed here.

 We are also working on updating our teaching materials for worldwide use.
 Teaching slides are being added to the database continually, and we have created a YouTube channel with pass-through imaging videos of nematodes commonly used in nematology courses.
 More videos will be added to the channel over time.
 You can access the YouTube channel here.

-The UC Riverside Nematode Collection is a tremendous resource for nematology.
+The UCRNC is a tremendous resource for nematology.
 We want to make it as useful as possible.
 Please use it and let us know how it could be made more useful for your teaching and research.
-If you have questions regarding the teaching collection, or there are nematodes you'd like to see added to our teaching collection, please email Elizabeth Dillman.
+If you have questions regarding the teaching collection, please email Elizabeth Dillman or Frank Hu.

 The UCRNC is also accepting new acquisitions to the collection.
-If you would like to send us new specimens, please email Elizabeth Dillman.
+If you would like to send us new specimens, please email Elizabeth Dillman or Frank Hu.